AlexGustafsson/mjavac/README.md

 The parser project contains the lexer, parser and AST for the language.
 It's built as a statically linked library.

+To build the parser, `bison` v3.7 or higher as well as `flex` 2.6 or higher is required.
+These can be installed like so:

+* macOS: `brew install bison flex`
+* Ubuntu: `sudo apt install bison flex`

 The simplest way to build the parser is to simply run `make parser`.
 To build the parser by itself one can run `make -C parser`.

 Once built, the `parser/build` directory is populated with the following directories for the chosen build configuration (`production`, `debug`):